-The science curriculum focuses on exploring various aspects of God’s world and seeing Him through His creation.
-The year begins with Earth Science; students will learn about rocks, the earth’s changing surface and the water cycle.
-Later in the year, students discover more about the human body and how they are fearfully and wonderfully made.
+The seventh grade science curriculum focuses on exploring various aspects of God’s world and seeing Him through His creation.
+The year begins with Earth Science where students will learn about rocks and the earth’s changing surface.
+We also learn about water through an investigation into groundwater contamination.
+This is followed up by exploring engineering and the design process through Project Lead the Way.
+In this unit, we use our brains to develop solutions to problems.
 The year ends with an interdisciplinary unit about stewardship and our role as Christians to take care of God’s world.

 Our studies focus on the Latin American countries, Canada, Asia and the Pacific Islands.
 We will look at the geography, history, culture, climate, social issues and other topics to begin to understand these areas of the world.
 We also cover economics and the Core Democratic Values of American democracy.

 In middle school Spanish classes students will acquire proper communication in real-life situations through the development of the four language areas: reading, writing, speaking, and listening.
 Middle school Spanish is designed to be exposure to the language and culture as taught in a high school Spanish level one class.
 Vocabulary and grammar from Realidades 1 is taught through hands-on, in-class experiences.
 Upon completion of the 3 years of Middle School Spanish at HCMS, students who are academically successful in Spanish will have the opportunity to test out of High School Spanish 1.